 FeatureIds report parameter to the query parameter.

 The procedure below provides instructions for configuring an existing report to take feature IDs as inputs.
 To try it yourself, follow the tutorial in Create Reports.

-To create a new report that operates on the current selection set, use the Layer Report Wizard.
-The Layer Report Wizard creates the report parameter and parameterized filter condition for you.
+To create a new report that operates on the current selection set, use the Layer Report template.
+The Layer Report template creates the report parameter and parameterized filter condition for you.